jratzenboeck/mac-setup/README.md

 If you did all of the above you may now follow these install instructions to setup a new Mac.

 1. Update macOS to the latest version with the App Store
-2. Install Xcode from the App Store, open it and accept the license agreement
+2. Copy your SSH public/private key pair to the `~/.ssh` folder or create a new pair with `ssh-keygen -t rsa -b 4096 -C <email>`
 3. Install macOS Command Line Tools by running `xcode-select --install`
-4. Copy your public and private SSH keys to `~/.ssh` and make sure they're set to `600`
+4. Copy your public and private SSH keys to `~/.ssh` and make sure they're set to `600` or create a new keypair with `ssh-keygen -t rsa -b 4096 -C <email>`
 5. Clone this repo to `~/.dotfiles`
-6. Append `/usr/local/bin/zsh` to the end of your `/etc/shells` file
-7. Run `install.sh` to start the installation
+6. Run `install.sh` to start the installation
-8. Restore preferences by running `mackup restore`
+7. Restore preferences by running `mackup restore` if you happen to have a backup of your dotfiles in the cloud.
-9. Restart your computer to finalize the process
+8. Restart your computer to finalize the process

 Your Mac is now ready to use!

 > Note: you can use a different location than `~/.dotfiles` if you want.
 Just make sure you also update the reference in the [`.zshrc`](./.zshrc) file.

 ## Your Own Dotfiles

-**Please note that the instructions below assume you already have set up Oh My Zsh so make sure to first [install Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh#getting-started) before you continue.**

 If you want to start with your own dotfiles from this setup, it's pretty easy to do so.
 First of all you'll need to fork this repo.
 After that you can tweak it the way you want.